15 Easy Steps to Designing a Green Home

 8. Grow vegetables and herbs

-They remain active, healthy, and slim.
-Pot plants used wisely can also add atmosphere.
-They are effective at capturing odors and effectively dispelling troublesome volatile organic compounds.
+Pot plants, when used wisely, can also enrich the atmosphere.
+They are effective at capturing odors and dispelling troublesome volatile organic compounds.

 9. Replace flooring with renewal material options

-Lino flooring has come back into fashion it is made from cork, flour, Linseed (flax) oil, chalk, and jute making it very environmentally friendly.
+Lino flooring has come back into fashion.
+It is made from cork, flour, Linseed (flax) oil, chalk, and jute, making it very environmentally friendly.

 Nylon, acrylic, or polyester are petroleum-based products and should be avoided.
-Other options for flooring are solid renewable timbers generally made without chemical additives.
+Other options for flooring are solid renewable timbers, generally made without chemical additives.

-10. Be water wise
+10. Be water-wise

-During landscaping leave some bare soil space for a composting bin.
+During landscaping, leave some bare soil space for a composting bin.

 Or use retrofit kits to minimize water usage in existing toilets.
 Switch to low-flow shower heads.